mizlan/significant-figures/README.md

 # Significant Figures

-The `Data.SigFig` module will be published to Hackage at some point.
-For personal use, there is an [→ frontend and API](https://significant-figures.herokuapp.com) and a CLI (`exe:significant-figures-cli`).
+The `Data.SigFig` module, containing only the logic, will be published to Hackage at some point.
+For personal use, there is a [→ frontend and API](https://significant-figures.herokuapp.com) and a CLI (`exe:significant-figures-cli`).